 It is the most effective and old method to purify water.
 Collect the water in a bowl and boil it on your propane tank stove or atop your campfire for at least 1 minute.
 The heat will kill all bacteria and pathogens.

-If the water is cloudy, let it settle and filter through a clean cloth.
+Let the water settle and filter through a clean cloth if it is cloudy.

 Distillation